- Sponsored Content

 West Congress Street welcomed Sonoran Delights in 2005.
 Since then, Sonoran Delights has been serving breakfast, lunch, dinner, and more importantly, raspados.

-The taqueria-style restaurant offers eleven raspado flavors and seven specialty raspados which include lime juice, chamoy, and toppings such as saladitos or rielitos.
+Along with the regular raspado flavors, the taqueria-style restaurant offers seven specialty raspados, which include lime juice, chamoy, and toppings such as saladitos or rielitos.

 For more information, visit the Sonoran Delights Facebook Page.